Lectures on LHC Physics: LHC phenomenology

 \subsubsection{Jet algorithms}

-The basic idea of recombination algorithms is to ask if a given proto-jet has a soft or collinear partner.
-This follows from the physics arguments in Section~\ref{sec:qcd} from which we know that partons produced in a hard process preferably turn into collinear pairs of partons as approximately described by the parton shower.
-To decide if two proto-jets have arisen from one parton leaving the hard process we have to define a collinearity measure.
-This measure will on the one hand include the distance in $R$ space as introduced in Eq.(\ref{eq:eta_phi}) and on the other hand the transverse momentum of one proto-jet with respect to another or to the beam axis.
-Explicit measures are, weighted by the relative power of the two ingredients
+The basic idea of recombination algorithms is to ask if a given subjet has a soft or collinear partner.
+This follows from Section~\ref{sec:qcd}: we know that partons produced in a hard process preferably turn into collinear pairs of partons as approximately described by the parton shower.
+To decide if two subjets have arisen from one parton leaving the hard process we have to define a collinearity measure.
+This measure will on the one hand include the distance in $R$ space as introduced in Eq.\eqref{eq:eta_phi} and on the other hand the transverse momentum of one subjet with respect to another or to the beam axis.
+Explicit measures weighted by the relative power of the two ingredients are

-The parameter $D$ is a measure of the angular size of the jet and can range anywhere between 0.4 and 1.5.
-It balances the jet-jet and jet-beam criteria; small values of $D$ increase $y_{ij}$, so $y_{ij} > y_{iB}$ becomes more likely.
-Because of the power dependence on the transverse momenta the three algorithms start with soft constituents ($k_T$), purely geometric (\underline{Cambridge--Aachen C/A}) or hard constituents (anti-$k_T$) to form a jet.
-All of them have in common that they link physical objects, namely calorimeter towers, to other more or less physical objects, namely partons from the hard process.
-As we can see from the different choices in Eq.(\ref{eq:qcd_jet_measure}) we have all the freedom in the world to weight the angular and transverse momentum distances relative to each other.
-While for the $k_T$ and the $C/A$ algorithms it is fairly clear that the intermediate steps have a physical interpretation, this is not clear at all for the anti-$k_T$ algorithm.
+The parameter $R$ balances the jet--jet and jet--beam criteria.
+In an exclusive jet algorithm we define two subjets as coming from one jet if $y_{ij} < y_\text{cut}$, where $y_\text{cut}$ is a reference scale we give to the algorithm.
+Such an exclusive jet algorithm then proceeds as \begin{itemize} \item[(1)] for all combinations of two subjets in the event find the minimum $y^\text{min} = \text{min}_{ij} (y_{ij},y_{iB})$ \item[(2a)] if $y^\text{min} = y_{ij} < y_\text{cut}$ merge subjets $i$ and $j$ and their momenta, keep only the new subjet $i$, go back to (1) \item[(2b)] if $y^\text{min} = y_{iB} < y_\text{cut}$ remove subjet $i$, call it beam radiation, go back to (1) \item[(2c)] if $y^\text{min} > y_\text{cut}$ keep all subjets, call them jets, done \end{itemize} The result of the algorithm will of course depend on the resolution $y_\text{cut}$.
+Alternatively, we can give the algorithm the minimum number of physical jets and stop there.